dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Select the members tab](/files/add-member-account-link.png)

 1. Click the <label>Invite</label> link.
 If your account needs to allocate more seats before inviting a new member, the link will display "Add seats to invite new members".
-You'll be taken to increment the seats on the account before you send the invitation.
+You'll be taken to add seats to the account before you can send the invitation.

     ![Add a new member](/files/add-member-link-members-screen.png)